base-cms/base-cms/multi-site.md

 - [ ] Should content path rules be stored on the Site object?
 - [ ] Add image and asset hostnames to Site object
 - [ ] Add locales language primary and subcodes to Site object
+- [ ] Need to send RSS mount point to service from marko web

 ## Primary Site + Section
 - Must select primary site + section